Stockflare/reuters/CONTRIBUTING.md

 # Contributing to Reuters

+The Reuters API is vast and has lots of calls that each vary in complexity and usage.
+At the moment, we only have limited development time, so have only developed the calls that we use.

+If you would like to develop an API Call, open an issue and please feel free to ask for assistance with building it.

+You will find that most classes are well documented and we have designed the gem to be as intuitive and flexible to develop as possible.

 If you find a bug, have a feature request or even want to contribute an enhancement or fix, please follow the below guidelines so that we can help you out and/or get your code merged quickly.

 ## If you find what looks like a bug